 Taking the right steps here will either stop or promote sexual misconduct in a company.
 The actions should be taken according to the severity of the offense.
 State the violations of the company policy.

 The employee’s safety, value and also, ethics are at stake.
 Whatever decision the employer a.k.a the HR department takes is what the employees will expect from the company in the future.

 Disciplinary actions that an HR department can take (if the person is a first time offender of sexual harassment and not assault) are:

-✅ May receive a transfer, demotion, a suspension, a penalty or a legal fine.
+3. May receive a transfer, demotion, suspension, a penalty, or a legal fine.

 It is extremely important to keep the details of the matter private.
-All the complaints and investigation should be conducted privately.
-This will allow victims to come forth and will help the investigators to conduct their investigation in a simple manner.
+All the complaints and investigations should be conducted privately.
+This will allow victims to come forth and also, will help the investigators to conduct their investigation in a simple manner.

 Furthermore, the details of the case should be stored secretly with the HR department.